MiniFate/MiniFate/_chapters/00-outline.md

 ## Getting Started

 Before you can tell a story, you need a setting and some characters.

-- This is a collaborative process.
-The whole table works together.
+This is a collaborative process that involves everyone at the table.
-- Come in with a general idea then riff off each other.
-  You can bounce back and forth between setting and aspects.
-  More art than science.
-- A `Pirate Captain Who Hates Violence` in a world where `Magic is Suddenly Real` is very different than one on the `Blood Drenched Sands of the Caribbean`.
-- It can take a while.
-  Nice to set aside the whole first session to figure out the setting and characters.
+There is no right or wrong way to do it as long as everyone is happy in the end.
+We will walk you through the things that need to be decided by the players below.

+It can take some time to get the setting and characters figured out,  so its best to dedicate your first session to it.
-  Also gives you time to percolate before the story starts.
+This also gives you some time after your first session to let the ideas you came up with develop.
-- Characters and setting are both defined by aspects (see next section).

 ### Core Concept: Aspects